 - If you are ill, do not enter the exam room; once you have written an exam, your mark will stand regardless of the reason you may have once the exam is over.
-Please note, you will be required to present acceptable documentation (see below). - You MUST contact (email) your instructor within TWO (2) days (48 hours) of missing a midterm exam (the sooner the better) at b1001lec@yorku.ca. - Valid and appropriately detailed documentation supporting the events (typically medical or emergency related) preventing your attendance must be submitted via the Document Submission site within ONE (1) WEEK (7 calendar days) of the missed test (as soon as you are able to return to school if sick for more than a week).
-Documentation should cover the date of the missed test. - O Medical related: you MUST see a physician within 24 hours of the missed test-ideally on the same day-such that the physician can confirm that you are too ill to attend the test based on medical examination.
+Please note, you will be required to present acceptable documentation (see below). - You MUST contact (email) your instructor within TWO (2) days (48 hours) of missing a midterm exam (the sooner the better) at b1001lec@yorku.ca. - Valid and appropriately detailed documentation supporting the events (typically medical or emergency related) preventing your attendance must be submitted via the Document Submission site https://science.apps01.yorku.ca/machform/view.php?id=84113 within ONE (1) WEEK (7 calendar days) of the missed test (as soon as you are able to return to school if sick for more than a week).
+Documentation should cover the date of the missed test. - Medical related: you MUST see a physician within 24 hours of the missed test-ideally on the same day-such that the physician can confirm that you are too ill to attend the test based on medical examination.
 Valid documentation for medical situations consists of an 'Attending Physician's Statement' from the Registrar's petitions package or a similarly detailed doctor's note.
-A note that simply says you were seen in the clinic will not be accepted. - o Death of an immediate family member requires a death certificate or letter from the funeral director. - If you miss a test with a legitimate documented reason, permission may be granted to take a makeup test (if applicable).
-Makeup tests may differ in format from the original test (i.e., include more short/long answer questions) and may not include a group component.
-If appropriate documentation is NOT provided within ONE (1) week (5 business days), a zero will be earned on the missed midterm. - NOT all situations will be accommodated; those that aren't will earn a zero on the missed midterm.
-Circumstances not accommodated include, but are not limited to: schedule confusion, sleeping in, missing the bus, rain or snow/ice causing increased travel time to campus, personal endeavours (including a job), busy lives (including too many assignments or tests that same week/day, etc.) - ALL students who miss the FINAL EXAM MUST petition to their home faculty, via a petition, if they are seeking deferred standing.
+A note that simply says you were seen in the clinic will not be accepted. - ${\odot}$ Death of an immediate family member requires a death certificate or letter from the funeral director. - If you miss a test with a legitimate documented reason, permission may be granted to take a makeup test (if applicable).
+Makeup tests will only be offered for Midterm II if you missed both Midterm I AND II, and for the final exam.
+If you only miss one midterm, your lowest grade will be dropped (i.e. the missed midterm) and the grade you received for your other midterm will stand.
+Makeup tests may differ in format from the original test (i.e., include more short/long answer questions, essay style questions) and may not include a group component.
+If appropriate documentation is NOT provided within ONE (1) week (5 business days), a zero will be earned on the missed test.

+- NOT all situations will be accommodated; those that aren't will earn a zero on the missed midterm.
+Circumstances not accommodated include, but are not limited to: schedule confusion, sleeping in, missing the bus, rain or snow/ice causing increased travel time to campus, personal endeavours (including a job), busy lives (including too many assignments or tests that same week/day, etc.). - ALL students who miss the FINAL EXAM MUST petition to their home faculty, via a petition, if they are seeking deferred standing.
 No student will be granted deferred standing by the instructor via a Deferred Standing Agreement Form.
 It will be the Petition Committee's decision whether deferred standing is granted; if it is, the committee will also set the deadline for writing the deferred exam.
 Denied petitions will result in a zero on the final exam.
 See the Registrar's site on Petitions.

-⊙ The format of the make-up final exam may be essay, short answer, and/or multiple choice.
+• The format of the make-up final exam may be essay, short answer, and/or multiple choice.